Info

 The Project

-Helsa is an innovative online therapy platform designed specifically for the LGBTQ+ community in the UK.
-The app connects users with specialised LGBTQ+ psychologists who understand this community's unique challenges and experiences.
+Helsa is an online therapy platform built specifically for the LGBTQ+ community in the UK.
+The app connects users with psychologists who specialise in LGBTQ+ experiences, therapists who understand the distinct pressures of identity, disclosure, and belonging that mainstream mental health services often miss.

 "How might we address the gap in mental health services for LGBTQ+ individuals by providing tailored support that meets the growing demand beyond what the NHS and LGBTQ+ charities can offer?"